5 foods in the diet of a breastfeeding mom that increase milk.

-As well as this, garlic is an antifungal.
+As well as this, garlic is anti-fungal.
 Ingesting raw garlic can help fight the effects of thrush in your baby and mastitis in you!

 Some new mothers are worried about eating nuts because of any potential nut allergies in their newborn, but breastfeeding expert Dr Jack Newman says that having nuts as part of your diet could actually decrease the likelihood of the development of nut allergies.

 Nuts are also calorie dense, so they provide the added calories that new moms need, as well as needing little to no preparation to eat.
 Try to avoid pre-packaged nuts that can have huge amounts of added salt and preservatives to get the best health benefits that you can.